bheems/simple-web-scraper/README.md

 # simple-web-scraper

-  Fetches commodity futures data (extracts only date/price fields, here), and locally stores into a .csv file -- fetch.py Flask application starts an API web-service on port 8080 (GET), which returns scraped data with selected descriptive        statistics of price points -- api.py
+  Fetches commodity futures data (extracts only date/price fields, here), and locally stores into a .csv file relative to the commodity type/name -- (fetch.py)

+  Flask application starts an API web-service on port 8080 (GET), which returns scraped data with selected descriptive        statistics of price points -- (api.py)

   Example API call (input):